Influential Woman · Personal Advocacy for Women, Families and Leaders

 Her Story

-About Lisa L.
+About Lisa L

-Lisa L. Moland is an educator, advocate, and transformational leader dedicated to helping women, families, and community members navigate life's most important transitions with confidence and clarity.
-As the founder and owner of Peak Solutions Advocate, established in 2025, she brings more than seven years of advocacy experience and a deeply personal approach to supporting those facing educational, medical, personal, or professional challenges.
-Known for her exceptional listening skills, patience, and genuine compassion, Lisa works alongside her clients to identify meaningful goals, develop practical action plans, and provide hands-on support every step of the way.
-Her philosophy is simple yet powerful: no one should have to face life's complexities alone.
+Lisa L. Moland is an educator, advocate, and transformational leader dedicated to helping women, families, and communities navigate life’s most important transitions with confidence and clarity.
+As the founder and owner of Peak Solutions Advocate, established in 2025, she brings more than seven years of advocacy experience and a deeply personal, client-centered approach to her work.

-Before launching her advocacy practice, Lisa built an accomplished career in education spanning more than two decades.
-She served as a classroom educator across public, private, and homeschool settings before advancing into educational leadership as an assistant principal and principal.
+Prior to launching her advocacy practice, Lisa built a distinguished career in education spanning more than 20 years.
+She served as a classroom educator in public, private, and homeschool settings before advancing into leadership roles as an assistant principal and principal.
 She holds a Bachelor of Education and a Master of Education in Principal Leadership from City University of Seattle, along with a Reading Endorsement for Kindergarten through Eighth Grade and specialized training in early childhood education from the University of Washington.
-Her professional credentials also include certifications in Sheltered Instruction Observation Protocol, Second Step, and Restorative Justice.
-Throughout her career, she has remained passionate about early literacy and educational equity, advocating for interventions that help disrupt the school-to-prison pipeline and create stronger opportunities for children and families.
+Her professional background is further strengthened by certifications in Sheltered Instruction Observation Protocol (SIOP), Second Step, Multi-Tiered Systems of Support (MTSS), and Restorative Justice.

 Her Interview

-Ten minutes with Lisa L.
+Ten minutes with Lisa L

 01What do you attribute your success to?